Open-Source-Compliance/OSCake/README.md

   - `cp src/OsccGenerator.xtend $HOME/ews.dsl/ews.xtx/de.oscake.weak/src/de/oscake/weak/generator/`
   - `cp src/Oscf.xtext $HOME/ews.dsl/ews.xtx/de.oscake.strict/src/de/oscake/strict/`
   - `cp src/OscfGenerator.xtend $HOME/ews.dsl/ews.xtx/de.oscake.strict/src/de/oscake/strict/generator/`
+9. Create a directory `$HOME/data.dsl`
+10. Open the file `$HOME/ews.dsl/ews.xtx/de.oscake.strict/src/de/oscake/strict/generator/OscfGenerator.xtend` and set the value `absRepoPath` to the absolute(!) path of the created *data.dsl-directory*
-9. Inside of your Eclipse, recall `run as/Generate XText Artifacts` from the context menu of the replaced file *src/de.oscake.strict/Oscf.Xtext* and *src/de.oscake.weak/Oscc.Xtext*
+11. Inside of your Eclipse, recall `run as/Generate XText Artifacts` from the context menu of the replaced file *src/de.oscake.strict/Oscf.Xtext* and *src/de.oscake.weak/Oscc.Xtext*
-10. Touch the `oscf` project with your alternative mouse key, select `properties`, open `Run/Debug Settings,` and do this
+12. Touch the `oscf` project with your alternative mouse key, select `properties`, open `Run/Debug Settings,` and do this
   - Duplicate the item 'Launch Runtime Eclipse'
   - Edit the created item
   - set its name to osc
   - set the value of *Location* to `${workspace_loc}/../ews.osc`
-11. Call `run as/Eclipse Application` from the context menu of *de.oscake.strict* and select the created *osc*-configuration in the dialog *select a launch configuration to run*
+13. Call `run as/Eclipse Application` from the context menu of *de.oscake.strict* and select the created *osc*-configuration in the dialog *select a launch configuration to run*
-12. Create a new Java project named 'tc' (testcase)
+14. Create a new Java project named 'tc' (testcase)
-13. Inside of this project, create a directory `src-gen` as sibling of the directory `src`
+15. Inside of this project, create a directory `src-gen` as sibling of the directory `src`
-14. Create a new file *src/what-ever-you-want.***oscf**.
+16. Create a new file *src/what-ever-you-want.***oscf**.
-15. Play around with inserting your first *Open Source Compliance Declaration*.
+17. Play around with inserting your first *Open Source Compliance Declaration*.
 (Keep in mind: `String Space` allows you to select the next syntactically valid input).
 At the end, delete the created 'play-around'-files

+### Installing the test case TC05

-16. On the file level
+18. On the file level
-  - copy `test/tc05.a.oscc` from the OSCake repository to `$HOME/ews.dsl/ews.osc/tc/src/tc05.oscc`
+  - copy `examples/tc05/tc05.oscc` from the OSCake repository to `$HOME/ews.dsl/ews.osc/tc/src/`
-  - cp `data.dsl` from the repository to `$HOME/data.dsl`
+  - inside of  `$HOME/data.dsl` create a directory with the name of the zip-file without the extension = `tc05`
+  - inside of `$HOME/data.dsl/tc05` unzip the  zip file `examples/tc05/tc05.zip`
-17. Inside of Eclipse press key F5
+19. Inside of Eclipse press key F5
-18. Exec the following steps to test a complete round trip from oscc via oscf to oscf.md:
+20. Exec the following steps to test a complete round trip from oscc via oscf to oscf.md:
   - open `tc05.oscf`
-  - update the value of `archivePath` with respect to your home
   - insert a blank outside of the code and save the file (that triggers the automatical generation of tc05.oscf)
   - cp `src-gen/tc05.oscf` `src/tc05.oscf`
   - open `tc05.oscf`